-Project: Good Gardeners Sustainable Sanitation and Food Growing Initiative in Jinja, Uganda
+Project: Good Gardeners Sustainable Sanitation and Food Growing appeal in Jinja, Uganda

 U.K representing the Good Gardeners Intl